andrewcmyers/MakePassword/README.md

 # MakePassword: A password generator

+MakePassword allows you to have strong passwords without storing them at an external website that could be compromised.
+It generates passwords in a reproducible way so you get the same strong password every time you need it.

-Passwords are generated from three pieces of information: the name of the entity for which a password is being generated (public), a passphrase known by the user (a relatively weak secret but not stored anywhere on the computer), and a file containing random data (a strong secret but one that might be compromised by an adversary who has taken over the machine).
+Passwords are generated from three pieces of information: the name of the entity for which a password is being generated (public and memorable), a passphrase known by the user (a relatively weak secret but not stored anywhere on the computer), and a file containing random data (a strong secret but one that might be compromised by an adversary who has taken over the machine).
 It is